zachchan105/mewcspace/frontend/README.md

-# Litepool Frontend
+# Meowcoin Space Frontend

-You can build and run the Litepool frontend and proxy to the production Litepool backend (for easier frontend development), or you can connect it to your own backend for a full Litepool development instance, custom deployment, etc.
+You can build and run the Meowcoin Space frontend and proxy to the production Meowcoin Space backend (for easier frontend development), or you can connect it to your own backend for a full Meowcoin Space development instance, custom deployment, etc.

 Jump to a section in this doc: